Alejandro Cao de Benós: Family origins

-Early communist activities

-Cao de Benós de Les began his political activism when he was 15 or 16 years old, becoming secretary of the Organization of the Collectives of Communist Youth (youth organization of the Communist Party of the Peoples of Spain) in Granada in the early 1990s.
-In 1993, during his stay in the Granada town of La Zubia, he registered the friendship association with North Korea "9 de Septiembre" as a cultural organization.
-Under this organization, Cao de Benós held conferences and an exhibition.

 Korean Friendship Association activities

 Cao de Benós founded the Korea Friendship Association (KFA) in 2000, purchasing and establishing his privately owned domain name which whilst claiming to be officially sanctioned is privately owned and registered in his name.
 All official government and ministerial sites of North Korea have the .kp domain and, given the WHOIS record for KFA's website points towards it being the personally owned domain of Cao de Benós, there is doubt about its claim to be the "official web page of DPR of Korea" and thus Cao de Benós's claims of his actual status in North Korea's hierarchy.

 Cao de Benós has regularly visited Pyongyang, assisting with press pass application and acting as a translator for the foreign press (constantly under supervision of local authorities) and helping to schedule business meetings.
 Cao de Benós acts for a commission as an intermediary in such meetings and in line with having no official paid employment is not paid any base salary.
-He has written numerous articles on matters relating to the political situation in the Korean Peninsula, dissemination of state propaganda as well as giving press interviews.
-Cao de Benós is one of the few foreigners to claim to follow the North Korean party line; he continues as president of his company the Korean Friendship Association.
 Cao de Benós is featured in the documentaries Friends of Kim, The Propaganda Game and The Mole: Undercover in North Korea.